morse-simulator/morse/doc/morse/user/overlays.rst

             self.overlaid_object.set_tilt_pan(self.last_tilt, self.last_pan)

-You can save this overlay anywhere, for instance in a ``morse.my_overlays.py`` file, accessible from MORSE Python path.
+You can save this overlay anywhere, for instance in a ``morse.my_overlays.py`` file, accessible from MORSE's Python path.

-For asynchronous service, it is a bit more complex, as we need to provide a callback.
-The :meth:`morse.core.overlay.MorseOverlay.chain_callback` takes care about this operation.
+For asynchronous services, it is a bit more complex, as we need to provide a callback.
+The :meth:`morse.core.overlay.MorseOverlay.chain_callback` takes care of this operation.
 You can pass an optional function to this method to modify the returned data, or modify the state of your object.

 This new callback *must* take one parameter (a tuple ``(status,